Junnielexia/DATA-ANALYSIS-TRAINING/README.md

 ### Task two
 1. insert 5 more rows of infformation into the table you already created
 2. update the Scores and Grades of the first 5 students in your Table to the following respectively ( scores: 60,65,50.5,45 and 71.5) (Grades: B,B,C,D and A)
+3. delete the records of student id 6,7,8,9,10
-3. Show the first Names and Grades of every student
+4. Show the first Names and Grades of every student
-4. show the records for students with the following GRades only (Grades : A and B)
+5. show the records for students with the following GRades only (Grades : A and B)
 #### ANSWER

 ### Task Two